-- the commercial register provides information on companies (eg, share capital, legal seat, address and corporate purpose).
+- The commercial register: this provides information on companies (eg, share capital, legal seat, address and corporate purpose).
 Each canton maintains a commercial register, which is freely accessible.
-A summary version of the commercial register is available online; - the Swiss Official Gazette of Commerce, in addition to gathering some of the information published in every cantonal commercial register, provides information regarding bankruptcies, composition agreements, debt enforcements, calls to creditors, lost titles, precious metal control, other legal publications, balances and company notices;
+A summary version of the commercial register is available online. - The Swiss Official Gazette of Commerce: in addition to gathering some of the information published in every cantonal commercial register, the Gazette provides information regarding bankruptcies, composition agreements, debt enforcements, calls to creditors, lost titles, precious metal control, other legal publications, balances and company notices. - The land register: this records every single plot of land in Switzerland, except those in the public domain.
+Each canton maintains its land register, which can be consulted upon proof of a legitimate interest (eg, for purposes of contractual negotiations for the purchase of a property).

-- the land register records every single plot of land in Switzerland, except those in the public domain.
-Each canton maintains its land register, which can be consulted upon proof of a legitimate interest (eg, for purposes of contractual negotiations for the purchase of a property); - the SIX Swiss Stock Exchange (through its reporting platform Six Exchange Regulation (SER)) and BX Berne Exchange provide online information on listed companies, including on their shareholdings (eg, significant changes in ownership and voting rights that are reported pursuant to article 120 of the Financial Market Infrastructure Act); - the Swiss aircraft register contains the records of all Swissregistered aircraft and provides detailed information regarding the owner and the holder, the type of aircraft, its year of construction, the serial number, the maximum take-off weight, and the fee according to its noise level; - the debt enforcement and bankruptcy register records all debt collection proceedings filed against a debtor and can be consulted upon request by anyone showing a prima facie legitimate interest; - an official will register records wills and other testamentary dispositions.
-This register is, however, not exhaustive and only contains information that has been provided freely; - in certain cantons (eg, Bern, Fribourg, Neuchâtel, Saint-Gall, Valais, Vaud and Zurich), it is possible, under specific conditions, to access information contained in a person's tax certificate; and - judgments rendered by criminal and civil courts on the merits are accessible to the public (article 54 of the SCCP) either on the website of the relevant court in anonymised format or for consultation at the same upon request (in which case a copy thereof can be provided after having been anonymised depending on the practice of the court).
-Third parties may also request access to no-proceedings orders and rulings of abandonment of proceedings (see the aforementioned question 'confiscation procedure'), which are not final as well as to rulings that were annulled by appeal courts, possibly subject to anonymisation requirements.

-There is no register of bank accounts in Switzerland.
+- The SIX Swiss Stock Exchange (through its reporting platform Six Exchange Regulation) and BX Berne Exchange: these provide online information on listed companies, including on their shareholdings (eg, significant changes in ownership and voting rights that are reported pursuant to article 120 of the Financial Market Infrastructure Act); - The Swiss aircraft register: this contains the records of all Swiss-registered aircraft and provides detailed information regarding the owner and the holder, the type of aircraft, its year of construction, the serial number, the maximum take-off weight and the fee according to its noise level. - The debt enforcement and bankruptcy register: this records all debt collection proceedings filed against a debtor and can be consulted upon request by anyone showing a prima facie legitimate interest. - An unofficial will register: this records wills and other testamentary dispositions.
+This register is, however, not exhaustive and only contains information that has been provided freely. - Tax certificate: in certain cantons (eg, Zurich, Bern, Fribourg, Saint-Gall, Vaud, Valais and Neuchâtel), it is possible, under specific conditions, to access information contained in a person's tax certificate. - Judgments rendered by criminal and civil courts on the merits: these are accessible to the public (article 54 of the SCCP) either on the website of the relevant court in anonymised format or for consultation at the same upon request (in which case a copy thereof can be provided after having been anonymised depending on the practice of the court).
+Third parties may also request access to no-proceedings orders and rulings of abandonment of proceedings that are not final as well as to rulings that were annulled by appeal courts, possibly subject to anonymisation requirements. - Register of bank accounts: there is no such register in Switzerland.
 Swiss banking secrecy protects the privacy of banks' clients.
-However, banking secrecy is not unlimited and can be lifted in the context of criminal proceedings, among others.
+However, banking secrecy is not unlimited; it does not apply in criminal proceedings and can be lifted in the context of civil proceedings.